 The money that franchisees invest in the proprietary franchising system is what is known as the franchise fee.
 The fee essentially grants entrepreneurs the rights to operate an independent location of that franchise at a certain location under the brand name.
 Paying the upfront franchise fee unlocks the door to the franchisors’ proprietary business systems and more.

 Franchising fees in the fast casual and casual dining segment vary widely and can range from around $25K to upwards of $50K.
+Russo’s New York Pizzeria franchise fee is $39,500 for a single unit or discounted to $29,500 per location in an area development.
 Or in some cases, a franchisor may offer a Master Franchise or Area Development, which allows a franchisee to license more than one location.
 Franchisees typically pay an initial franchising fee to cover upfront transfer of proprietary materials and to get the business started.
 Once the business is launched, franchisees may also pay an ongoing royalty fee which is payment to the franchisor for continued use of proprietary materials, the investment in research and development, new business strategies, and continued national and regional marketing materials.

 The franchise fee amount even within one casual dining segment can vary depending on the kind of model the entrepreneur is looking to buy from a low footprint model to a higher end experience.